In A Bitterly Divided Nation, Will Robert Mueller's Testimony Change Any Minds?

 All the allegations are "phony stuff" and the Democrats know it, Trump said, along with the "phony cloud" he said had descended since Mueller's appointment in the spring of 2017.

-So there was one indicator: Not only did Mueller's testimony entice Trump to drop his earlier mode of apathy, in which he said he couldn't be bothered to watch the former special counsel.

-It also made Trump feel comfortable and confident enough to joust with reporters he mocked for "fake news" questions and conclude, "We had a very good day today."
+So there was one indicator: Not only did Mueller's testimony entice Trump to drop his earlier mode of apathy — in which he'd said he couldn't be bothered to watch the former special counsel — it also made Trump feel comfortable and confident enough to joust with reporters he mocked for "fake news" questions.

 Democrats' dilemmas

-If Mueller's hours upon hours of testimony didn't leave Trump quaking, it also may have further reduced the political peril he faced from impeachment proceedings in the House.
+If Mueller's hours upon hours of testimony didn't leave Trump quaking, the hearings also may have reduced the political peril he faced from impeachment proceedings in the House.

 The former special counsel refused to be drawn into rhetorical ambuscades by lawmakers in either party and say whether he believed Congress must impeach Trump or whether Mueller agreed he was simply a pawn in a broader impeachment game.